 Many older adults with complex medical needs also have unmet social needs, which can lead to poorer quality of care.
-Interventions that engage community health workers and social workers have demonstrated positive outcomes in addressing health-related social needs and improving clinical outcomes for patients in home- and community-based settings.
+Interventions that engage CHWs and social workers have demonstrated positive outcomes in addressing health-related social needs and improving clinical outcomes for patients in home- and community-based settings.
 This study evaluates Connecting Provider to Home, a home-based pilot program led by SCAN Health Plan, a Medicare Advantage plan in California.
 This program, which is for older adults with multiple chronic conditions and complex social needs, deploys a social worker and community health worker to connect patients to social services and support access to primary care.